Movie: (1984) In a bleak future, teen biker gangs and a sinister corporation battle for control of an abandoned city.

 • There’s a mention of “Far Side Gallery,” a book I also owned.
 That shot does look like the cover, a little.

 • Somewhat obscure riff: “I’m still here, Happer, you crap hound!”
+(From one of my favorite movies.)

 • More obscure riff: “But all I have is an alcove!”
+(From another of my favorite movies.)

 • For a full list of the Fantastic 185, visit Ward E.